 Without taking much time for the damaged or worn pads, replace them as soon as possible.
 Even having the right pads or brushes, you may have poor scrubbing results.
 This is because of the wrong pad pressure setting on the system or improper chemical usages.

-Automatic floor scrubbers have a different pad or brush pressure settings.
+Automatic floor scrubbers have different pad or brush pressure settings.
 So the situation is very important when you are going to deal with the different floor types.
 Sometimes it is critical for performing heavy restorative movements for a floor scrubber.

 This is not all time you will be getting prospective results from your floor scrubber.
 It is essential to check then the pressure settings of the scrubber.